![]() GERMAN PRIDE-RECONCILIATION WALK OR DISCUSSION GROUP |

 |

-BIO Rick Landman is a dual American-German citizen, and a gay son of two Holocaust Survivors, who in 1965, asked his Hebrew School teacher if there was a blessing for two men to get married.
-Even though he became the Valedictorian, the question altered his life.
-He later started the Gay Liberation Front at his college in 1970 in Buffalo and helped to organize the First Statewide March on Albany for Gay Rights in 1971 and the First March on Washington for Lesbian and Gay Rights in 1979.
-He founded the International Association of Lesbian and Gay Children of Holocaust Survivors in the early 1990’s and returned his Holocaust Torah back to Germany in 2005.
-He spoke at a conference at the University of London on the Holocaust in 1995, and fought to create several monuments for Jewish and other victims of the Nazi Era, including 13 year struggle at the NYC Holocaust Memorial Park.
-He has written a manuscript on this and is seeking a publisher.
-Since retirement, he volunteers as a pro bono attorney in Housing Court, at the LeGal Walk-In Clinic at the LGBT Community Center and at the Holy Apostles Soup Kitchen in NYC.
-Currently, he conducts tours and lectures as seen on www.infotrue.com and still teaches one class at NYU. |
+![]() BIO Rick Landman is a dual American-German citizen, and a gay son of two Holocaust Survivors.
+He founded the International Association of Lesbian and Gay Children of Holocaust Survivors in the early 1990�s and returned his Holocaust Torah back to Germany in 2005.
+He spoke at a conference at the University of London on the Holocaust in 1995, and fought to create several monuments for Jewish and other victims of the Nazi Era, including 16 year struggle at the NYC Holocaust Memorial Park.
+Since retirement, he volunteers as a pro bono attorney in Housing Court, and is the Lead Attorney at the LeGal Walk-In Clinic at the LGBT Community Center, and has volunteered over 1,000 hours at the Holy Apostles Soup Kitchen in NYC.
+Currently, he conducts tours and lectures as seen on www.infotrue.com and still teaches one law class at New York Law School. |

 |